ivlabush/dirtesttool/README.md

 2. Run ```mvn clean flyway:migrate -Dflyway.configFiles=migration.conf``` on running PostgreSQL DB with existing public schema

 ## REST APIs
-Service expose REST APIs to manipulate configuration and runtime of the task adn obtain tasks results
+Service expose REST APIs to manipulate configuration and runtime of the task and obtain tasks results

 ### Tasks API
 ```GET /tasks/``` provide all existing tasks in the system